philcockfield/-fs-stylus/README.md

 css.compile(["./site", "./mixins"], { minify: true })
 .then(result => {
-    // Do something with the resulting CSS, eg. req.send(result.css);
+    // Do something with the resulting CSS, for example: req.send(result.css);
 })
 .catch(err => throw(err));